NguyenLabNetworkModeling/Integrated-PI3K-Signaling-Network-model/README.md

 - Simulation: a.
 Functional analysis of p21, b.
 Ensemble simulation, c.
 Model validation
 - Model calibration: a.
 Run Genetic Algorithm, b.
 Plot fitting result, c.
 Plot validation result

+* Unzip BoundedLine.zip and boxplottool.zip to the Packages fold where they are located.

 # Contact
 If you have any question, contact sungyoung.shin (at) monash.edu